LifE Study: Results

-Personality and health analyses underscore the roles of self-efficacy and self-esteem, identifying low self-esteem as a significant vulnerability factor for depression.
+Personality and health analyses underscore the roles of self-efficacy and self-esteem, identifying low self-esteem as a significant vulnerability factor for the development of depression.
 Relational quality during adolescence and adulthood profoundly affects self-esteem levels and mental health outcomes.

-Furthermore, over three decades, the study notes substantial improvements in respect and empathy toward adolescents within school and family environments, marking a significant humanization trend in educational contexts.
+Furthermore, over three decades, the study notes substantial changes in respect and empathy toward adolescents in schools and families, documenting a crucial humanization of school education.